tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/购买指南/购买公网网络/公网网络费用_intl_en.md

 This document describes the public network prices under different billing modes and helps you choose the billing plan that best suits your business.
 >?
 Note that the network fees mentioned in the document are only applied to general BGP IPs.
-For the prices of premium BGP IPs, accelerated IPs, and static single-line IPs, see [Bandwidth Package](#bwp).
+For the prices of premium BGP IPs and accelerated IPs,  see [Bandwidth Package](#bwp).
 >
 ## [Bill-by-Traffic](id:by-traffic)
 Fees are pay-as-you-go on an hourly billing cycle based on the public network traffic used.
 Bill-by-traffic is suitable for scenarios where the peak business traffic fluctuates greatly at varying times.